graphql/graphiql/DEVELOPMENT.md

 ## Developing for GraphiQL

-If you want to develop just for graphiql, you won't need to execute commands from the package subdirectory at `packages/graphiql`.
+If you want to develop just for GraphiQL, you won't need to execute commands from the package subdirectories at `packages/graphiql` or `packages/graphiql-e2e`.

 First, you'll need to `yarn build` all the packages from the root.